 The state has 100 miles of coastline that is not as heavily fished as neighboring Florida and has some excellent bass fishing.

-To fish in Georgia within the rules you’ll need a Georgia fishing license in most circumstances.
+To fish in Georgia within the rules, you’ll need a Georgia fishing license in most circumstances.

-We’ve put together all the latest Georgia fishing license information from price to which license to get and where to buy it,.
+We’ve put together all the latest Georgia fishing license information from price to which license to get and where to buy it.

 Fishing in Georgia

-First a quick word on fishing in Georgia.
+First, a quick word on fishing in Georgia.
 Along with excellent largemouth and smallmouth bass fishing, Georgia also has great fishing for walleye and the various panfish species, as well as catfish.

 There is also mountain trout fishing in parts of Georgia.
-Coastal fishing is a real highlight in Georgia with redfish, spotted seatrout, flounder, tarpon, sheepshead and other saltwater targets a real possibility.
+Coastal fishing is a real highlight in Georgia, with redfish, spotted seatrout, flounder, tarpon, sheepshead, and other saltwater targets a real possibility.

-Who Needs a Fishing License In Georgia?
+Who Needs a Fishing License in Georgia?

 Georgia law requires anglers age 16 and older to have a current Georgia fishing license in their possession while fishing in fresh or salt water in Georgia.
 See here for info on what this age limit is in all other states.

-Who is Exempt from Needing a Fishing License in Georgia?
+Who Is Exempt From Needing a Fishing License in Georgia?

 - Youth under 16 years of age